pettmatt/local-file-transfer/README.md

 In its core "Local file transfer application" or LFT is a REST server that allows users to move files between devices that are in the same network using a browser.
 User can create their own web interface and modify the server itself, but in order to use the server they need to host it somewhere, locally hosted is the recomended way to go.
 You can either donwload the binaries or build the server and the interface yourself.
 More detailed instructions can be found in `file-transfer-server` and `web-interface` directories.

-As the name may suggest the application enables users to share their files through their local network without the need to expose files to online providers.

 ![image of the web interface](./_images/application-screenshot.png)

 ## Is the application perfect?